 Advantages: accurate when done right, no privacy issues (see below).

 Disadvantages: interruptions while working, requires discipline, inaccurate when you forget to toggle timers.

 Automatic time tracking

 Automatic time tracking solutions work by monitoring your work.
-It does this by analysing your screen, emails, documents, visited websites, and more.
+It does this by analyzing your screen, emails, documents, visited websites, and more.
 Next, it tries to assign tasks to collected data.
 The more data it has, the better it becomes in assigning tasks automatically.
 Depending on the solution it might also use machine learning to improve this process.

 This method solves some of the limitations of the manual method.
 Especially the interruptions and effort needed while working.
 But it introduces two new issues: privacy and the effort of verifying afterwards.

-You are giving full access to whatever you are doing and seeing.
+You are providing full access to whatever you are doing and seeing.
 This might include confidential information.
 Some solutions promise to keep data locally but some of them are sending it to the cloud.